Utah Valley Wolverines men's basketball: NIT results

-The Wolverines have appeared in the National Invitation Tournament (NIT) two times.
-Their combined record is 2–1.
+The Wolverines have appeared in the National Invitation Tournament (NIT) three times.
+Their combined record is 3–3.

 CIT results

 The Wolverines have appeared in the CollegeInsider.com Postseason Tournament (CIT) one time.
 Their record is 0–1.

 CBI results

 The Wolverines have appeared in the College Basketball Invitational (CBI) three times.
 Their combined record is 4–3.

 Wolverines in the NBA

 3 former Utah Valley players have played at least one game in the NBA.